Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Introduction

 For frames classified as containing fire, we process them further in Stage~2.
-YOLOv8~\cite{jocher2023yolo}, a widely used lightweight object detection model, is well-suited for UAV platforms.
-We improve the architecture of YOLOv8 models by integrating attention mechanisms to enhance the accuracy of fire source localization.
+YOLOv8~\cite{jocher2023yolo} is a widely used lightweight object detection model that is well-suited for UAV platforms.
+We improve the YOLOv8 architecture by integrating attention mechanisms to enhance the accuracy of fire source localization.

-The main contributions of this work are as follows: \begin{itemize} \item We propose a lightweight and efficient two-stage framework for wildfire monitoring and fire source detection.
-This framework processes aerial video of wildfire scenes, performing both frame selection and wildfire classification.
-In addition, for frames classified as containing fire, the framework further localizes the fire source. \item In Stage~1, which focuses on UAV-based wildfire video understanding and frame selection, we introduce a station point mechanism that provides additional spatio-temporal features, enhancing the model’s efficiency, robustness, and classification accuracy compared to the baseline method. \item In Stage~2, for fire source detection, we integrate attention mechanisms into the YOLOv8 model to achieve higher detection accuracy compared to the baseline model. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item[(a)] We propose a lightweight and efficient two-stage framework for wildfire monitoring and fire source detection.
+This framework efficiently processes aerial videos by first performing frame selection and classification (Stage~1), and then localizing the fire source on positive frames (Stage~2). \item[(b)] Stage~1 focuses on UAV-based wildfire video understanding and frame selection, operating in a near-real-time manner.
+We introduce a station point mechanism that leverages future frame information, enhancing the model’s efficiency, robustness, and classification accuracy compared to the baseline method. \item[(c)] Stage~2 performs fire source detection in real-time on selected frames, integrating attention mechanisms into the YOLOv8 model to achieve higher detection accuracy. \end{itemize}

+The rest of this paper is organized as follows: Section~\ref{related} reviews related research on video understanding, frame selection, object detection, and attention modules.
+Section~\ref{method} introduces our proposed two-stage framework and the details of each stage.
+Section~\ref{experiment} describes our experimental setup and presents the experimental results and analysis for both Stage~1 and Stage~2 of our proposed method.
+Section~\ref{discussion} discusses the integration of the attention mechanisms within the Temporal Shift Module (TSM) framework.
+Finally, Section~\ref{conclusion} summarizes the main findings of this work and outlines directions for future work.